replikativ/konserve/README.md

 ;; => "test" contains {:a 2 :b 4.2}
 ~~~

-## Tagged Literals

-You can read and write custom records according to [incognito](https://github.com/replikativ/incognito).

 An example for ClojureScript with IndexedDB is:
 ~~~clojure
 (defrecord Test [a])